InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - Consent string and vendor list formats v2.md

   </tbody>
 </table>

-**Note:** other personal data, like IP addresses or callee cookies, may be passed as part of the request, and the `gdpr` and `gdpr_consent_xxxxx` is used by the callee to determine whether an identifier cookie or other personal data can be set and/or used.
+**Note:** other personal data, like IP addresses or callee cookies, may be passed as part of the request, and the `${GDPR}` and `$GDPR_CONSENT_XXXXX` is used by the callee to determine whether an identifier cookie or other personal data can be set and/or used.

 #### CMP Redirect for TC String